 The world’s best freestyle riders are preparing to seize their chance to make history as the first BMX freestyle gold medallist.

 Australia's Logan Martin will be a favourite for the Olympic title, having won the 2021 UCI Urban Cycling World Championships.
 However, he is likely to be challenged by Venezuela’s Daniel Dhers, a rider whose creative and skilful style continues to surprise spectators.

 Japan’s Rim Nakamura, who was the overall winner of the 2019 World Cup, is another potential medallist and, being on his home turf, his performance is highly anticipated by the local crowd.

-In the women’s event, Hannah Roberts from the USA is the favourite for the gold medal after the teenager won her second world title in three years.
+In the women’s event, Hannah Roberts from the USA is the favourite for the gold medal after the teenager took the park title in the 2021 BMX freestyle world championships.
 She is also the first women to land a 360 tailwhip in competition.
-Macarena Perez from Chile and Charlotte Worthington from Great Britain are also medal hopefuls for their respective countries.
+Nikita Ducarroz from Switzerland and Charlotte Worthington from Great Britain are also medal hopefuls for their respective countries.

 BMX Freestyle will take place at Ariake Urban Sports Park alongside BMX racing and skateboarding.
 The venue will provide a festival-like experience and atmosphere to visitors attending the Games.